kubernetes/k8s.io/README.md

 # k8s.io
-Kubernetes files for various *.k8s.io sites
+Kubernetes files for various sites and infrastructure.